 Welcome to Hawthorn Class!
 Our class teacher is Miss Yeates who loves pandas, reading and Harry Potter.
-We're lucky to have Mrs Davidson and Mrs Comber-Lye helping as our teaching assistants.
+We're very lucky to have Mrs Davidson, Mrs Comber-Lye and Mrs Lutunatabua helping as our teaching assistants.

-We have lots of exciting and interesting topics lined up for this year.
+Even though we are now half way through the year, we still have lots of exciting and interesting topics left to learn about.
 On this page you will find details of our termly topics, useful websites and class information as well as photos of what we have been doing in school recently.

 Now that we have created our own fantastic beasts, we've moved on to brewing our own potions!
 The children had a great time this week choosing from the different ingredients on offer (including Dragon's Blood, Werewolf Fur and Powdered Bone!) and then combing them to produce their very own potion.
 Now that the children have mastered the art of potion making, they will be writing instructions to help muggles to brew potions too!